Journal of Public Affairs Education

 The Journal of Public Affairs Education is a quarterly peer-reviewed academic journal of public administration education that is published by Routledge on behalf of the Network of Schools of Public Policy, Affairs, and Administration.
-Since 2017, the editors-in-chief are Bruce D. McDonald, III (North Carolina State University) and William Hatcher (Augusta University).
+Since 2024, the editors-in-chief are Sara Rinfret (Northern Arizona University) and Sarah Young (Kennesaw State University).

 History

 The journal was established in 1995 by H. George Frederickson as the Journal of Public Administration Education.
 Initially published in coordination with the American Society for Public Administration's Section on Public Administration Education (SPAE), the National Association of Schools of Public Affairs and Administration (NASPAA) began discussions in 1996 on sponsoring the journal.
 In the fall of 1997, Frederickson transferred ownership of the journal to NASPAA.
 Under the new ownership, the name of the journal was changed to the current one to reflect the breadth of NASPAA's mission and to increase the appeal of the journal.
 Despite the change in name and ownership, the journal has continued to maintain a loose affiliation with SPAE.

 From 1997, the journal was published by NASPAA; since January 2018 production and distribution were moved to Routledge.